About the Author

 Tracy Alexis, Ph.D.

-Tracy Alexis is an IC, fibromyalgia and breast cancer survivor.
+Tracy Alexis is an IC, fibromyalgia, and breast cancer survivor.
 She was diagnosed with Interstitial Cystitis as the result of a horrific motor vehicle accident (in 2009) which resulted in a complete bladder death a year later.
 Not being able to void is a scary feeling!
-Fortunately, a very savvy physician was able to identify that her 10-month recurring urinary tract infections were more than just UTIs and this diagnostician arranged for Tracy’s extensive bladder testing and treatment within a female-centric research hospital which resulted her diagnosis of IC.
+Fortunately, a very savvy physician was able to identify that her 10-month recurring urinary tract infections were more than just UTIs and this diagnostician arranged for Tracy’s extensive bladder testing within a female-centric research hospital which resulted her diagnosis of IC.

 Tracy’s book, Interstitial Cystitis: A Personal Journey of COMPLETE Healing! was written to provide hope and healing for those who suffer from a debilitating disease today’s providers say is incurable.